shortlist-digital/code-repository-standards/README.md

 Test Driven Development approach is recommended but it's not mandatory.
 You will however be expected to write a testable code according to SOLID and DRY principles.
 There's a lot of tutorials and resources available online about how to write a testable code.
 One example can be found [here](https://dashdevs.com/blog/writing-testable-code-main-rules/).

-At Stylist you'll be responsible for writing unit and integration tests for your new and existing applicaitons as well as e2e tests where appropriate.
+At Stylist you'll be responsible for writing unit and integration tests for new and existing applications as well as e2e tests where appropriate.

 ## Coding